buu342/N64-UNFLoader/README.md

 This project uses [lodePNG](https://github.com/lvandeve/lodepng) by Lode Vandevenne, [ncurses](https://invisible-island.net/ncurses/) by the GNU Project, [pdcurses](https://github.com/wmcbrine/PDCurses) by William McBrine, and the [D2XX drivers](https://www.ftdichip.com/Drivers/D2XX.htm) by FTDI.

 The folk at N64Brew for being patient with me and helping test the program!
-Especially command_tab, networkfusion, CrashOveride, gravatos, PerKimba, manfried and kivan117.
+Especially command_tab, networkfusion, CrashOveride, gravatos, PerKimba, manfried, Wiseguy, Zygal, and kivan117.
 You guys are the reason this project was possible!